Classical-to-quantum non-signalling boxes: General Pure State Theorem

-We can implement $\hat{W}^{x,y}_A$ easily using the fact that the unitaries applying the different phases commute by following the final protocol in section \ref{Phase Change}.
+Now that we have determined the general form of all C-Q boxes with distinct $p_i$, we will show that they are non-genuine.
+We can implement $\hat{W}^{x,y}_A$ easily using the fact that the unitaries applying the different phases commute by following the final protocol in section \ref{PhaseChange}.
 After that we just apply the local unitaries.
 This is in fact easier to implement than the maximally entangled case, as the no-signaling constraint forces $\hat{W}^{x,y}_A$ to only apply phases, whereas in the maximally entangled case it can be an arbitrary unitary.